 From September 2021, the Solicitors Qualifying Examination (SQE) will be phased in to become the new centralised way to qualify as a solicitor in England and Wales.
 It will eventually replace the current route to practice – the Legal Practice Course (LPC).

-You can continue with the current LPC route if, before 1 September 2021, you complete, start, accept an offer, or pay a non-refundable deposit for one of the following:
+You can continue with the current LPC route if, on or before 31 August 2021, you complete, start, accept an offer, or pay a non-refundable deposit for one of the following:

 For a qualifying law degree (QLD) and exempting law degree (ELD), such as our LLB, you must have completed, started, accepted an offer or paid a non-refundable deposit by 21 September 2021.

 In most cases, for the QLD, ELD and CPE, the relevant course must have started at the latest on or before 31 December 2021.

 If you have already started a qualifying law degree, GDL or training contract there are transition arrangements in place until 31 December 2032 to qualify as a solicitor under the current routes, as long as courses still remain available.